Sample Efficiency of Data Augmentation Consistency Regularization: Experiments

 \textbf{DAC regularization helps more with limited augmentations.} Our theoretical results suggest that the DAC regularization learns efficiently with a limited number of augmentations.
 While keeping the number of labeled samples to be 10,000, we evaluate the performance of the DAC regularization and DA-ERM with different numbers of augmentations.
 The number of augmentations for each training sample ranges from 1 to 15, and the results are listed in \Cref{table:different_number_of_aug}.
 The DAC regularization offers a more significant improvement when the number of augmentations is small.
 This clearly demonstrates that the DAC regularization learns more efficiently than DA-ERM.

 \textbf{Proper augmentation brings good performance.} Proper data augmentation is important - it needs to well perturb the input features, but it should also leave the label distribution unchanged.
 Here we experiment with different numbers of random transformations (e.g., random cropping, flipping, etc.) applied to the training samples sequentially.
 More transformations perturb the input more, but it is more likely to alter the label distribution.
 The number of transformations ranges from 1 to 10, and the results are listed in \Cref{table:different_aug_strength}.
 We see that both DA-ERM and the DAC regularization benefit from a proper augmentation.
 When too many transformations are applied (e.g., Num Transformations: 10, as shown in \Cref{fig:augmentation_strength}), the DAC regularization gives a worse performance.
-It might be explained by falsely enforcing DAC regularization where the labels of the augmented samples have changed.
+We believe the reason is that DAC falsely enforces consistency regularization where the labels have changed.

 \textbf{Combining with a semi-supervised learning algorithm.} Here we show that the DAC regularization can be easily extended to the semi-supervised learning setting.
 We take the previously established semi-supervised learning method FixMatch \citep{sohn2020fixmatch} as the baseline and adapt the FixMatch by combining it with the DAC regularization.
-Namely, besides using FixMatch to learn from the unlabeled data, we additionally generate augmentations for the labeled samples and apply the DAC regularization.
+Specifically, besides using FixMatch to learn from the unlabeled data, we additionally generate augmentations for the labeled samples and apply DAC.
 In particular, we focus on the data-scarce regime by only keeping 10,000 labeled samples and at most 20,000 unlabeled samples.
 Results are listed in \Cref{table:combining_with_SSL}.
 We see that the DAC regularization also improves the performance of FixMatch when the unlabeled samples are scarce.
 This again demonstrates the efficiency of learning with DAC.